-Services that are covered for you What you must pay when you get these services Dental services (Medicare-covered) In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not In Network covered by Original Medicare.
-We cover: \$40 copayment for each specialist's office visit Surgery of the jaw or related structuresSetting fractures of the jaw or facial bones • Extraction of teeth to prepare the jaw for radiation treatments or neoplastic disease Out of Network • Services that would be covered when provided by a doctor \$40 copayment for each specialist's office visit Depression screening We cover one screening for depression per year.
+Services that are covered for you What you must pay when you get these services Dental services (Medicare-covered) In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
+Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
+In addition, we cover: Surgery of the jaw or related structures Setting fractures of the jaw or facial bones Extraction of teeth to prepare the jaw for radiation treatments or neoplastic disease Services that would be covered when provided by a doctor In Network \$40 copayment for each specialist's office visit Out of Network \$40 copayment for each specialist's office visit Upression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 In Network \$0 copayment for each primary care physician's office visit Out of Network \$0 copayment for each primary care physician's office visit

-Services that are covered for you What you must pay when you get these services 🌢 Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high In Network blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose). \$0 copayment for each primary care physician's office visit Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes. \$0 copayment for each specialist's office visit Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Out of Network \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit
+Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high In Network blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose). \$0 copayment for each primary care physician's office visit Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes. \$0 copayment for each specialist's office visit Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+Out of Network for up to two diabetes screenings every 12 months. \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit